im95able/Str2D/README.md

 # Benchmarks

 # Installation
 You'll need a c++17 compiler.
-Place all files inside Str2D directory of this repository, in a directory of your choosing project.
+Place all files inside Str2D directory of this repository, into a directory of your choice.
 Include str2d.h header file and you're ready to go.

 # Conclusion
 In a sense, the segmented vector extends the application area of the "flat" vector so it can be used as a set or as a container where insertion order matters, for a large number of elements.
 As benchmarks show, that extension has limits which have to be taken into account.